 Our parish is now within the new unitary authority West Northamptonshire Council (WNC) replacing the former Northamptonshire County Council and South Northamptonshire District Council.
 The new authority covers Northampton, Daventry and South Northamptonshire.

 The WNC's website is still embryonic and therefore unfortunately some information and links on this website may currently be historic until new information is received.

 We are within the Silverstone Ward of the WNC and our WNC councillors will be determined at the elections to be held on 6 May.

 Posted: Thu, 01 Apr 2021 15:39 by Maurice Cole

-JUNE 6: Holy Communion service 11.00am.
+JULY 4: Holy Communion service 11.00am.
 All are welcome at the service; there is no need to have been confirmed.
-The Reverend Philip Ball will officiate.
 Please remember to bring your face mask.
 Masks are currently mandatory for all church services.

-JUNE 28: Provisional date for a parish council meeting, to be held in the village hall.
+JULY 25: Provisional date for a parish council meeting to be held in the village hall.
 All members of the public are welcome to attend.